jakethelizard99/InfiniTime-seasoned-to-taste/README.md

 - Longer alarm timeout (3m) than default (60s)
+- longer timer vibration (1000ms) than default (35ms)
 - green text and elements, consistent with bootloader
 - seconds shown on digital watchface
 - battery % on digital watchface
+- music app accessible by swipe-left on watchface

+The builds always include the most recent changes in upstream/develop.

 **experimental/unstable!**